Eggycapibara910/LocationChanger/README.md

 # LocationChanger
-This C++ code copies the exe to a given(default) location or you can add a target path and the it will adjust the UserName automatically
+This C++ code copies the exe to a given(default) location or you can add a target path and the it will adjust the UserName automatically.

+Because of confilcts with LPCSTR you should disable Unicode and enable MultiByte in the VS Project settings.

+Windows Defender doesnt detect it as malware, but dont abuse of this.